brodjustice/semi_static/README.md

     # ln -s ../assets ./assets
     # ln -s ../system ./system

+= Using the window.onload event in javascript

+Some SemiStatic pages need to use the window.onload event.
+If you try and use the window.onload event yourself in a page you may have unpredictable results.
+Therefore SemiStaic provides the addSemiStaticLoadEvent() function.
+Use this function to call any javascript that you need to execute when the document is loaded, eg:

+    addSemiStaticLoadEvent(myfunction);

 = Integrating to your own app

 A number of helper methods are  exposed by adding the following to your application_controller.rb